 Why did you choose history as your major?

-What is your current position, what do you, and what do you enjoy most about it?
+What is your current position?
+What do you do, and what do you enjoy most about it?

-How did you move from that first job to your current position?
+How did you move from your first job to your current position?